Nation of Islam: Gender and sexuality issues

-The NOI strictly enforces heterosexual monogamy among its members and encourages sexual abstinence prior to marriage.
-Despite the group's formal opposition to polygyny, Elijah Muhammad had sexual relations with multiple women and Farrakhan has referred to these as his "wives".
-The group has claimed that this was permitted because Elijah was God's messenger.
-Nation members are encouraged to wed other members, although marriage to non-members is permitted.
-The NOI stipulates that followers should only marry other black people, although marriage between Native, Latino, and African Americans is accepted.
-Marrying whites is taboo, with the group claiming that sex with white women emasculates black men.

 Men and women are discouraged from forming friendships with each other.
 Instead, members seeking to court each other are expected to inform the captain of their local Fruit of Islam or Muslim Girls Training branch about their intentions.
 Men found to have beaten their wives are temporarily suspended from Nation membership.
 Divorce is discouraged but not forbidden.
 NOI members are encouraged to have children, with Farrakhan also encouraging adoption.
 Children are expected to study hard, avoid street culture, and respect their elders.

-The Nation criticises birth control methods as the white establishment's attempt to lower the black birthrate, although does not ban their use, and Farrakhan expressed support for abortion in cases of rape, incest or where the woman's life is endangered.
+The Nation criticizes birth control methods as the white establishment's attempt to lower the black birthrate, although it does not ban their use.
+Farrakhan expressed support for abortion in cases of rape, incest, and when the pregnant woman's life is endangered.
 Same-sex relationships are condemned as immoral.
 Elijah Muhammad complained that schools, jails, and prisons were "breeding dens of homosexuals," while Farrakhan banned gay men from his Million Man March, bringing accusations of homophobia.